Wile E. Coyote and the Road Runner

-The characters were created for Warner Bros. in 1948 by animation director Chuck Jones and writer Michael Maltese, with Maltese also setting the template for their adventures.
+The characters were created for Warner Bros. in 1948 by Chuck Jones and writer Michael Maltese, with Maltese also setting the template for their adventures.
 The characters star in a long-running series of theatrical cartoon shorts (the first 16 of which were written by Maltese) and occasional made-for-television cartoons.
-Originally meant to parody chase-cartoon characters like Tom and Jerry, they became popular in their own right.
+Originally meant to parody chase-cartoon characters such as Tom and Jerry, they became popular in their own right.
+By 2014, 49 cartoons had been made featuring the characters (including the four CGI shorts), the majority by Jones.